New Look, Same Mission

 Wait, How Do I Figure Out My Earned Revenue Model?

-We dive deeper into building an earned revenue model in Chapter 14: Sustainability: Partnerships and Revenue, but for now, ask yourself these questions:
+We dive deeper into building an earned revenue model in The Playbook on Sustainability: Partnerships and Revenue, but for now, ask yourself these questions:

 • Am I providing a product or service that serves a purpose for funders beyond impact?